dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-localizing-a-hybrid-application.md

 ## Using LocBaml to Produce a Satellite Assembly

 Your localized content is stored in a resource-only *satellite assembly*.
-Use the command-line tool LocBaml.exe to produce a localized assembly for your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
+Use the command-line tool LocBaml.exe to produce a localized assembly for your WPF content.

 ### To produce a satellite assembly